 119. Survey Monkey

-Survey Monkey you to create your own online surveys easily and quickly.
-You can use it on your client’s behalf and create a quick survey to collect feedback from clients on your performance.
+Survey Monkey helps you to create online surveys easily and quickly.
+You can use it on your client’s behalf and create a quick survey to collect client feedback on your performance.

 120. PRmax Press Office

-PRmax Press Office provides you with a media database, email and SEO press release distribution, engagement logging, and tracking solutions.
+PRmax Press Office provides a media database, email and SEO press release distribution, engagement logging, and tracking solutions.

 121. A Soft Murmur